 Once you believe you can make a difference, it’s necessary to get crystal clear about what you’re going to do about it.
-When you commit, be as clear as you can, so there are no hidden ifs, ands, or outs.
-Although you cannot always guarantee the results of what you promise, you must enter into each commitment with every intention of fulfilling it.
-When you give voice to our commitments, you feel more accountable for them.
-Promise clearly and humbly, while committing yourself to doing more than anyone else may expect.
+When you commit, be as clear as you can, so there are no hidden ifs, and, or outs.
+Although you cannot always guarantee the results of what you promise, you must enter into each commitment to fulfill it.
+When you give voice to our obligations, you feel more accountable for them.
+Promise clearly and humbly, while committing yourself to do more than anyone else may expect.

 Do what you promise

-This is a very simple, yet difficult and powerful determinant of who you are.
-It is only when you our promises time after time that you win the trust and loyalty of others.
-What you imagined and hope for are manifested through keeping your word.
+It is when you promise time after time and deliver that you win the trust and loyalty of others.
+What you imagined and hope for is manifested through keeping your word.

-When you commit yourself to doing what you promise, you let your life speak in the most compelling way – by example.
+When you commit yourself to do what you promise, you let your life speak most compellingly – by example.
 Accountability rarely depends on a specific outcome – which may be beyond your control – but on the quality of the effort you made and how you honored your commitment along the way.
 For example, what you learned in class at school, or didn’t learn, is most important, whether or not the grade reflects this.
 Look in the mirror, not out the window, to assign responsibility for poor results.
 It’s rarely justified or useful to blame others, external circumstances, or bad luck.

-From time to time, all of us miss a mark you were aiming for, But, when you are willing to keep your word and give your best effort, and then speak as truly as you can about the results of that effort and what you learned along the way you are worthy of respect.
+From time to time, all of us miss the mark you were aiming for, But, when you are willing to keep your word and give your best effort, and then speak as honestly as you can about the results of that effort and what you learned along the way you are worthy of respect.

-Speaking With a Purpose: “We help you bridge the gap between … Where you are verses where you want to be.”
+Speaking With a Purpose: “We help you bridge the gap between … Where you are versus where you want to be.”
 Our ultimate goal – help you become a better you!